-Our compliance assessment scheme (CAS) has been designed to demonstrate the level of compliance associated with specific licence conditions.
+Our Compliance Assessment Scheme (CAS) has been designed to demonstrate the level of compliance associated with specific licence conditions.

 |Regulatory regimes in CAS|

 The scheme was first introduced in 2009 for sites covered by the Pollution Prevention and Control Regulations and has been phased in to cover approximately 10,000 licences.
 We use a risk based system to identify which sites get a site based inspection in any given year.
-The highest risk sites and poorly performing sites will receive multiple site based inspections per year and the lowest risk sites will receive a site based inspection every five years.
+The highest risk sites and poorly performing sites receive multiple site based inspections per year and the lowest risk sites receive a site based inspection every five years.
 The results of our sampling, site data returns and desk based inspections are also used to calculate the annual compliance result.
 Should a site have an environmental incident this is also fed into the scheme along with any subsequent follow-up inspections.

 Because of the risk based system the number of sites reported within the scheme fluctuates year-on-year.